dcseal/finess/README.md

-# FINESS - the FINite difference ESSEntially non-oscillatory software package.
+# FINESS - the FINite difference ESSentially non-oscillatory software package.

 TODO - fill in this README.